ece695-purdue-paa-spring2021/cuda-programming-assignment-part-4-bonus-tanvisharma/Readme.md

 Completing this will give you serious street credit, you can now claim you implemented AlexNet from scratch using CUDA :)

+# Discussion

+There are 3 kernel functions, for convolutional layer, maxpool layer and fully connected layer, with names convLayer_gpu, poolLayer_gpu and gemmLayer_gpu respectively.
+All the kernel implementations include using shared memory for optimizing the kernel execution and use unmanaged memory (using cudamalloc and cudamemcpy).
+The results show that the API call cudaMemcpy covers a significant part of the execution time, other than the convolutional kernel.
+Fully connected and maxpool occupy negligible time compared to others, also because they are called less number of times and not compute-intensive.
+Note that in general the execution time increases with batch size.
+For the batch size of 2, there is a slight decrease, possibly due to more data reuse resulting in lower data movements and latency.

 # References

 <a id="1">[1]</a>